Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Preliminaries

-where $\theta^{-}$ are the target network parameters used to compute the target of the learning network $y = r + \gamma\, \max_{a' \in \mathcal{A}} Q_{{\theta}^{-}}(s',a')$.
+where $\theta^{-}$ are the parameters of the target network used to calculate the target of the learning network $y = r + \gamma\, \max_{a' \in \mathcal{A}} Q_{{\theta}^{-}}(s',a')$.
 The parameters $\theta^{-}$ are periodically updated by copying the parameters $\theta$, leveraging stability during the learning process by fixing the target $y$.
 The minimization, and hence the update of the parameters $\theta$, is done according to the optimizer's routine.
 A simple possibility is to use SGD using mini-batch approximations of the loss gradient:

-with $\mathcal{B}$ being a mini-batch of transitions sampled from $\mathcal{D}$ and $\eta$ is a single scalar value called the \emph{learning rate}.
-Unlike in supervised learning, where the loss function $\mathcal{J}(\theta)$ is typically stationary, RL presents a fundamentally different challenge: the policy is continuously evolving, leading to shifting distributions of states, actions, and rewards over time.
+with $\mathcal{B}$ being a mini-batch of transitions sampled from $\mathcal{D}$ and $\eta$ is a single scalar value called \emph{learning rate}.
+Unlike supervised learning, where the loss function $\mathcal{J}(\theta)$ is typically stationary, RL presents a fundamentally different challenge: the policy is continuously evolving, leading to shifting distributions of states, actions, and rewards over time.
 This continuous evolution introduces instability during learning, which deep RL mitigates by employing a large replay memory and calculating the target using a \textit{frozen} network with parameters $\theta^{-}$.
 However, stability also depends on how the parameters $\theta$ change during each update.
-This work aims to adapt to these changes by dynamically selecting the learning rate $\eta$ over the training steps.
+This work aims to adapt to these changes by dynamically selecting the learning rate $\eta$ in the training steps.